 - Just like vegetables, choose 2-3 fruits for the week, and rotate them usually among meals.
 Often I will cut up melons and berries early in the week so that there is no preparation needed before each meal.
 We also like canned and frozen fruit for convenience.

 - Keep breakfast simple with muffins, toast, oatmeal, fruit, and yogurt.

 - I have a short list of snacks on my printable that we rotate on a regular basis: Craisins, crackers, veggie straws, cheese slices, cottage cheese, applesauce, and pudding.

-Here is a step-by-step guide to how I meal plan:
+Here is a step-by-step guide to my simple meal planning: